pzarilla/starter-academic/content/authors/admin/_index.md

 bio: Transitioning from an engineering career and seeking a full-time role in the field of data analytics
 interests:
-  - Data Analytics
+  - Data Analyst
-  - Computational Linguistics
-  - Information Retrieval
+  - also Project Manager and a Self-Defense Instructor
 social:
   - icon: linkedin
     icon_pack: fab